-As well as being the tallest animal on earth, giraffe are a keystone species and play an important role in the environment where they live.
+As well as being the tallest animal on earth, giraffes are a keystone species and play an important role in the environment where they live.
 However, this iconic species faces the biggest threats to its survival due to habitat loss, human population growth, poaching, disease, war and civil unrest.

 Name: Giraffe (Giraffa)